samuelmtimbo/unit/src/docs/dao/README.md

 # Dao of Open Source

+open source
+distributing
+parallel
+universes

+filled with
+beautiful dreams
+thanking souls for
+sharing

+through discovery of
+embracing transcriptions of
+freedom from
+time grid concerns

+streaming from
+your heart
+reflecting its
+beaming fire on

+everything that
+ever
+was and
+will be

+# Dao of Unit

 ## Built-in

 One interesting thing about Open Source unit is that there's no enforced tie with any centralized service